pechuk/documentation-api/Profiles.md

 ## User Privileges

 There are 4 possible Cloud Conformity roles.
-Each role grants different levels of access via the api.
+Each role grants different levels of access via the API.
 The roles are:

 - **organisation admin**
 - **organisation user with full access to account**